 The design review process in engineering catches the blunders of engineers

-The review process is extensive in engineering projects.
-And for good reason.
+The review process is extensive in engineering projects, and for good reason.
 Engineering catastrophes can wreck havoc on all involved including the public.

 - Many design submittal rounds

-- Upon design completion, contractors, and manufacturers doing a reality check on the design
+- Upon design completion, contractors and manufacturers doing a reality check of the design

-All this helps catch a lot of mistakes made by engineers.
-I point this out, as engineers are NOT immune from mistakes.
+This entire process helps catch mistakes made by engineers.
+I point this out, because engineers are NOT immune from mistakes.
 These hidden filters, help paint certain engineers as geniuses to the public.

 It’s like Lebron James saying he never makes a turnover.
 Or even more outrageous, he never misses a shot.

 It goes without saying, engineers who’ve been practicing for decades still make mistakes.
-The hope is, engineers with greater experience make fewer mistakes as the years go by.
+The hope is though, engineers with greater experience make fewer mistakes as the years go on.

-BUT, if you’re working on the bleeding edge of your field, your work will be rife with mistakes.
+BUT, if you work on the bleeding edge of your field, your work will be rife with mistakes.

 Who is a genius-level engineer?

-The first name that pops into my mind is Nikola Tesla.
+The first name, which pops into my mind is Nikola Tesla.
 Tesla was both an engineer and a scientist.
 Many overlaps exist between engineers and scientists.

-To point out, I’m a huge fan of Tesla’s work.
+To be transparent, I’m a huge fan of Tesla’s work.
 I believe he perfectly personifies what it is to be a genius engineer.
 He was both a visionary and inventor who transformed humanity.